yahia-khroufi/yahia-khroufi/README.md

       <td width="70%" valign="top">
         <p>
           Master's student in <b>Web Intelligence & Data Science (WISD)</b>, passionate about Artificial Intelligence and Machine Learning.
-          My goal is to bridge the gap between academic research and real-world applications by building intelligent and impactful solutions.
+          I aim to bridge the gap between academic research and real-world applications by developing intelligent and impactful solutions.
         </p>
         <p>
           Open to research collaborations and professional opportunities.